ValtteriAla/card-game/README.md

 - Finish worm game by adding the following:
     - Game end mechanic (Moves to wall or through itself)
     - highscore and storing this highscore
-    - maybe sounds
+    - ~~maybe sounds~~ later versions
-    - styling could be better
+    - ~~styling could be better~~ later versions
+    - Rework worm grow to be dynamic (maybe class implementation)
+    - fix small bugs found in the game.py TODO sections